cppitems/ex3.3/README.md

 - no custom deleter (and no support for array types)
 - no thread-safe reference counting (this means also not all SMFs and members are thread safe) **-> It is your task ensure thread-safetyness in this exercise**

-It is your task to adopt the provide implementation of `shared_ptr` to provide thread-safe reference counting (like the "original" from the stlib).
+It is your task to adapt the provide implementation of `shared_ptr` to provide thread-safe reference counting (like the "original" from the stlib).
 You should enable this thread-safetyness "twice" via different synchronization mechanisms:
 - **Task1**: adapt `include/shared_ptr_sync_atomics.hpp` to use atomics to ensure the required synchronization between threads.
 - **Task2**: adapt `include/shared_ptr_critical_section.hpp` to use critical sections (locks) to ensure the required synchronization between threads.